pfawcett23/SSBArdcorePatches/README.md

     is constrained to 0-5volts (C3 to C7).
 Notes outside these values can not be produced by the ArdCore.

+- ssb4thsAnd5thsGate
+    A simple quantized pitch shifter.
+The patch shfits the input on A2 either up or down (as set by A0) a 4th or a 5th (as set by A1).
+The note output is constrained to 0-5volts (C3 to C7).
+Notes outside these values can not be produced by the ArdCore.
+Different gates trigger outputs may be set for the D0 and D1 outputs.

+- ssb4thsAnd5thsGateEX
+    A simple quantized pitch shifter.
+The patch shfits the input on A2 either up or down (as set by A0) a 4th or a 5th (as set by A1).
+The note output is constrained to 0-5volts (C3 to C7).
+Notes outside these values can not be produced by the ArdCore.
+Different gates trigger outputs may be set for the D0 and D1 outputs.
+The gate width may be varied with the expander.

 - ssbArdSeqOne
     A step sequencer that uses the expander as well as the ardcore.
 It plays a sequence of semitone offsets from a root note (set by A0 and A1).